malvikasharan/developing_collaborative_document/2021-03-10-attendees.md

 *Name/one thing you loved about this session or one thing you want to know more about GitHub*

-1. Yo - I love 🌹 watching people learn how to use github!
+1.
-2.
+2. Adding a pull request
 3.
 4.
 5.